rrivirr/rriv-documentation.github.io/hardware/board/programming-interface.md

 4. You may now program the RRIV datalogger and monitor serial using platformio.

 ## Notes
 * The USB port on the RRIV datalogger currently in ONLY for supplying power to the board on the bench.
-The RRIV datalogger cannot currently be programmed or interacted with thorugh this port.
+The RRIV datalogger cannot currently be programmed or interacted with through this port.
 * In some cases the MCU on the RRIV datalogger may need to be reset in order to program it.
 The recommended path for this is to power cycle the board.